-As a Student Life Staff Member, Athletic Coach, or Advisor to a student club or organization, under new state and federal law you are identified as a Campus Security Authority and therefore have certain legal responsibility for reporting any crimes of which you become aware.
+As a Student Life Area Coordinator, Athletic Coach, Advisor to a student club or organization, or other type of Berea College staff member, under state and federal law you are identified as a Campus Security Authority and therefore have certain legal responsibility for reporting any crimes of which you become aware.

 These laws (Kentucky's Minger Act and the Federal Campus Security/Clery Act) contain requirements for all campuses regarding reporting of criminal activity within twenty-four hours.
 All employees identified by legislation as Campus Security Authorities have responsibility and liability under the law to report incidents of crime.
-In addition, the

-Department of Public Safety has responsibility for notifying the campus and the public through daily campus crime logs about all incidents on or around the campus.
+In addition, the Department of Public Safety has responsibility for notifying the campus and the public through daily campus crime logs about all incidents on or around the campus.